b-ox/schema4i.org/README.md

 ### Extensibility and practicability

-Note that [schema4i.org](https://pending.schema4i.org) does not attempt to capture the full detail of content in the web or in APIs; it is necessarily a simplification of a more complex reality.
-This means that there will be many cases where adding more detail to [schema4i.org](https://pending.schema4i.org) will look possible.
+Note that [Schema4i.org](https://pending.schema4i.org) does not attempt to capture the full detail of content in the web or in APIs; it is necessarily a simplification of a more complex reality.
+This means that there will be many cases where adding more detail to [Schema4i.org](https://pending.schema4i.org) will look possible.
 However, in the interests of keeping things simple for publishers, webmasters and developers, we will maybe choose not to add such detail.
 That's one of the reasons also to avoid complex object hierarchies in business entities.
 We allow only the use of one object level beneath an object.
-The good news: the Semantic Data Model uses the web standard JSON-LD that allows independent extensions.
+The good news: Schema4i uses the web standard JSON-LD that allows independent extensions.

 We are also highly unlikely to take on large scale reorganizations of our terminology, if they are motivated solely by considerations of elegance, "proper modeling", ontological purity or conceptual unification.
 Although the project founders are very familiar with the traditions behind such concerns and were co-founders of a nameful standardization organisation in Germany.
 But therefore they know, that this concepts will increase complexity dramatically.
 Proposals for unifying, cross-domain logic-based knowledge structures may be better managed in those organizations.
-The approach of our Semantic Data Model is more pragmatic.
+The approach of Schema4i is more pragmatic.

 When we add terms, often into the "Pending" area ([pending.schema4i.org](https://pending.schema4i.org)), we strongly encourage feedback that takes a global perspective: how does a new term relate to others, how could it be used alongside pre-existing patterns, etc.